 Note: If the driver update process fails, contact your SD card manufacturer or manually download the driver from its official website.

 Fix 4.
-Run CHKDSK to Fix Android SD Card Not Detected Error
+Run CHKDSK to Fix the Android SD Card Not Detected Error

 If the memory card or SD card has an internal error or bad sectors, it will not be readable on your mobile phone or PC.
 Fortunately, you can run the CHKDSK command to repair and fix this issue.

-Follow these steps to make an SD card readable now with CHKDSK command:
+Follow these steps to make an SD card readable now with the CHKDSK command:

 Step 1.
-Press Win+R keys to bring up the "Run" dialog and type cmd.
+Press the Win+R keys to bring up the "Run" dialog and type cmd.
 Hit Enter.